flyinglightspeck/FLS/README.md

 ## Test Motors
 Note: remove the propellers before testing the motors.

-1. Connect to the flight controller using the iNAV Configurator.
+1. Connect to the flight controller using the iNAV/BetaFlight Configurator.
-2. Go to the Outputs tab.
+2. Go to the Outputs/Motors tab.
-3. In the Configuration section `enable motor and servo output`.
+3. For iNav, in the Configuration section `enable motor and servo output`.
 Then, click `Save and Reboot`.
-4. Connect again and go to the Outputs tab.
+4. Connect again and go to the Outputs/Motors tab.
-5. In the Motor section enable `I understand the risks, propellers are removed - Enable motor control.`Another reboot might be required to enable motor control.
+5. In the Motor section enable `I understand the risks, propellers are removed - Enable motor control.`
 6. Place the motors in the correct direction in front of you.
 M2 and M4 are the front motors.
 The white arrow printed on the flight controller board shows the front direction, in our setup it should be facing the table.
 Note that the motors are facing down in this setup.
    ![image](images/parts_top_view.jpeg)
 7. Connect a battery to the flight controller.